 tacrolimus - oral, Prograf (cont.)

 USES: Tacrolimus is used with other medications to prevent rejection of a kidney, heart, or liver transplant.
 This medication belongs to a class of drugs known as immunosuppressants.
 It works by weakening your body's defense system (immune system) to help your body accept the new organ as if it were your own.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This medication may also be used to treat a certain type of bowel condition (fistulizing Crohn's disease) in patients who cannot take or have not been successfully treated by the usual treatment.
+This medication may also be used to prevent rejection of other types of transplant (such as lung).

 HOW TO USE: Take this medication by mouth with or without food, usually every 12 hours or as directed by your doctor.
 If you have nausea or an upset stomach, you may take this drug with food, although this may cause your body to absorb less of the drug.
 However, you must choose one way (with food or without food) and always take this medication the same way so that your body always absorbs the same amount of drug.
 Consult your doctor or pharmacist for more details.Dosage is based on your weight, medical condition, blood test results (e.g., tacrolimus trough levels), and response to therapy.Do not increase your dose or take this medication more often without your doctor's approval.
 Your condition will not improve any faster and the risk of serious side effects may be increased.
 Also, do not stop taking this medication without your doctor's approval.Take this medication regularly in order to get the most benefit from it.
 It is important to take all doses on time to keep the amount of medicine in your body at a constant level.
 Remember to take it at the same times each day.Avoid eating grapefruit or drinking grapefruit juice while being treated with this medication unless your doctor instructs you otherwise.
 Grapefruit can increase the amount of certain medications in your bloodstream.
 Consult your doctor or pharmacist for more details.Inform your doctor if your condition worsens.